floss1138/dbDotCad/README.md

 ### ATTRIBUTE DATA FORMAT

 The file written by ATTOUT is tab-delimited ASCII.
+These only include blocks with attributes.
+In the following notes, assume that the term block referes to blocks with attribute data.
 The ATTOUT filename is the drawing file name with a .txt extension (but can be changed before saving).
 Some file naming standards require the document title to be in the file name, this can be a useful cross check.
 DDC adopts this method and requires a strict naming standard as above.